 An officer in the U.S. Naval Reserves and a former five-term House member, Kirk is one of Congress' top recipients of donations from "pro-Israel" advocacy groups, leading one critic to call him "AIPAC's Million Dollar Baby."
+A writer for Salon has described Kirk as "about as neoconservative as they come."

-Kirk argued that more sanctions were necessary to get Iran to agree to a deal, even as talks were already underway between U.S. and Iranian negotiators—an approach that critics warned could sink any prospects for a deal.
+Kirk argued that more sanctions were necessary to get Iran to agree to a deal, even as talks were already underway between U.S. and Iranian negotiators—an approach that critics warned would have sunk any prospects for a deal.
 Invoking a common neoconservative analogy likening the U.S. standoff with Iran to the run-up to World War II, Kirk at one point complained to reporters that "This administration, like Neville Chamberlain, is yielding a large and bloody conflict in the Middle East involving Iranian nuclear weapons that will now be part of our children's future.
 And the best way to prevent that from happening is to continue sanctions."

-Kirk's remarks followed a supposedly confidential hearing in which Secretary of State John Kerry urged the Senate Banking Committee to let negotiations proceed before considering new rounds of sanctions.
-Kirk claimed that Kerry had told him to dismiss an Israeli assertion that a proposed interim agreement between Iran and its international negotiating partners would only delay Iran's enrichment activities by 24 days."The pitch was very unconvincing," Kirk opined.
+Kirk's remarks followed a supposedly confidential hearing in which Secretary of State John Kerry urged the Senate Banking Committee to let the negotiations proceed before considering new rounds of sanctions.
+Kirk claimed that Kerry had told him to dismiss an Israeli assertion that a proposed interim agreement between Iran and its international negotiating partners would only delay Iran's enrichment activities by 24 days."The pitch was very unconvincing," Kirk said.
 "It was fairly anti-Israeli.
 I was supposed to disbelieve everything the Israelis had just told me, and I think the Israelis probably have a pretty good intelligence service."

 "So," observed former CIA analyst Paul Pillar in response to Kirk's claim, "a United States senator was calling the U.S. secretary of state and the vice president liars because of what a foreign government had told him."
 Pillar called Kirk's advocacy for the Israeli government's position "the most extreme form of any member of Congress, to the point of being a caricature," and accused Kirk of "doing everything he can to overturn a diplomatic process designed to prevent both a war and an Iranian nuclear weapon."